Markov chains and hitting times for error accumulation in quantum circuits: Introduction

 Finally, we use the expressions that describe how likely it is that errors accumulate to answer two operational questions that will help advance the domain of practical quantum computing \cite{knill2005quantum}.
 First, we calculate and bound analytically how many quantum gates $t^\star_{\delta,\gamma}$ one can apply before an error measure of your choice exceeds a threshold $\delta$ with a probability above $\gamma$.
 This information is useful for e.g.\ deciding how often a quantum computer should perform repairs on qubits, and is particularly opportune at this moment since quantum gates fail $O(0.1$--$1\%)$ of the time \cite{knill2005quantum}.
 Related but different ideas can be found in e.g.\ \cite[\S{2.3}]{greenbaum2017modeling}, where the accumulation of bit-flips and rotations on a repetition code is studied and a time to failure is derived, and in \cite[\S{V}]{harper2019statistical}, where an upper bound on the number of necessary measurements for a randomized benchmarking protocol is derived.
-Second, using techniques from optimization, we design a simulated annealing method that improves existing circuits by swapping out gate pairs to achieve lower rates of error accumulation. \begin{abridged}In the extended version of this paper, we\end{abridged}\begin{unabridged}We\end{unabridged} also discuss conditions under which this tailor-made method is guaranteed to find the best possible circuit.
+Second, using techniques from optimization, we design a simulated annealing method that improves existing circuits by swapping out gate pairs to achieve lower rates of error accumulation.
+There is related literature where the aim is to reduce the circuit depth \cite{maslov2008quantum,kliuchnikov2013optimization,amy2019formal}, but an explicit expression for error accumulation has not yet been leveraged in the same way.
+Moreover, we also discuss conditions under which this tailor-made method is guaranteed to find the best possible circuit.
 Both of these excursions illustrate how the availability of an analytical expression for the accumulation of errors allows us to proceed with second-tier optimization methods to facilitate quantum computers in the long-term.
+We further offer an additional proof-of-concept that simulated annealing algorithms can reduce error accumulation rates in existing quantum circuits when taking error distributions into account: \jaron{we illustrate that the misclassification probability in a circuit that implements the Deutsch--Jozsa Algorithm for one classical bit \cite{deutsch1992rapid,cleve1998quantum} can be lowered by over $40\%$.
+In this proof of concept we have chosen an example error distribution that is gate-dependent and moreover one that is such that \emph{not} applying a gate gives the lowest error rate in this model; applying a single-qubit gate results in a medium error rate; and applying a two-qubit gate gives the largest probability that an error may occur.}